A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

 .
 This is the quadratic formula:

 Solving a quadratic equation will always result in 2 solutions for x.
 These solutions are called roots.
 These roots may both be real numbers or, they may both be complex numbers.
-Rarely, both roots may be the same, meaning there will only be one solution for x.
+Under extraordinary circumstances, these two roots may be equal, resulting in one solution for x.

-We this quadratic equation calculator is useful to you.
+We hope you find this quadratic equation solver useful.
 We encourage you to try it with different values, and to read the explanation for how to reach your answer.
-But we totally understand if you just want to use it to find the answers you're looking for.
+But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
 Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.